Send the link below via email or IMCopy

 What do students need to know and be able to do in order to insure their success in the future?

-How do students learn best?
+How do children learn best?

 What relationships should teachers, students, parents, administrators, and the community have?